mrtambour/jini-file-shuffler/README.md

 # Jini File Shuffler

 Jini allows you to can scan a folder containing files of any format to create a queue.
 You can then open each file one by one.
-The queue is shuffled when the folder is scanned but you can keep shuffling as many times as you like manaually.
+The queue is shuffled when the folder is scanned initially but you can keep shuffling as many times as you like manually.

 ## Features